 - Clean the workpiece thoroughly

-- Weld in flat position when possible
+- Weld in a flat position when possible

 - Control heat input via parameters